 - Most all the questions are posed on a frequency scale ranging from Never to Always.
 Use of this scale presumes that the characteristic being measured happens — or could have happened — numerous times.

 - Questions 12 to 14 ask about controlling pain with medication.
 Question 13 again uses the “how often” phrasing — “how often was your pain well controlled?” implying pain is a discrete event, not a continuous event.
 Question 14 asks whether “the hospital staff [did] everything they could to help you with your pain?”
 Yet, as noted in the Wall Street Journal article, proper pain management does not mean providing any and all medication to relieve pain.
-The question conflicts with proper medical practice.
+The question conflicts with proper medical practice, which is of particular concern in the age of opioid abuse.

 - Questions 1 and 5 ask if the nurses and doctors, respectively, treated you “with courtesy and respect.”
 Those two attributes are very similar, but there is a difference, which is somewhat rooted in the patient’s cultural background.
-To some extent this is a double-barreled question, which clouds the ability to answer the question and to interpret the results.
+To some extent this is a double-barreled question, which clouds respondent’s the ability to answer the question and the analyst’s ability to interpret the results.

 - Question 4 asks, “after you pressed the call button, how often did you get help as soon as you wanted it?” (my emphasis) First, the question assumes that everyone knows what the “call button” is, which is probably safe, but “call button” is hospital jargon.
 We should avoid our industry jargon in surveys since they can introduce ambiguity.More importantly, there’s an implication in the wording that the call button system has the ability to differentiate the priority of the patient’s issue.
 Every call has to be answered as if it’s critical, but less critical calls could impede the ability to respond to more critical ones.They could have asked for a quasi-objective answer — “after you pressed the call button, how long did it take for someone to respond,” recognizing that people always over estimate wait times, especially in urgent situations.
 But instead they have introduced real subjectivity with the phrasing.